 Does that seem as lame as it actually is?
 Because that is a super lame definition of enlightenment.
-I totally understand that there’s good reasons people think that, but let’s clear up right away that it is totally wrong, and working toward that will just delay you in getting to where you’re really going.
+I totally understand that there’s good reasons people think that, but let’s clear up right away that it is totally wrong.
+Working toward that will just delay you in getting to where you’re really going.

 Most people think an enlightened person should almost float and make no mistakes and speak in Asian rhythms.
 But that’s the TV version of enlightenment.
 The Dalai Lama often talks about his bad temper.
 So maybe you’re not so far from where he is after all, huh?

 Real enlightenment is pure freedom.
 The freedom to have a view and the freedom to allow others to have theirs too.
+It’s the freedom to be wrong, or to change our minds.
+Or to not be sure.
 The freedom from replaying narratives about —or otherwise caring about— other people’s opinions or criticisms.
 The freedom to make mistakes and therefore the freedom from guilt.

 The important part is, our beliefs were randomly dictated by the experiences we just happened to have in life.
-So if our choices are informed by our random experiences growing up, why take being that person so seriously?
-The role’s 60-90 years if you’re lucky.
-After that, no matter how good you were they write you out of the show.
+So if our choices are informed by our random experiences growing up, why take being that person (us) so seriously?
+The role’s 60-90 years if we’re lucky.
+After that, no matter how good we were they write us out of the show.

 People that have quiet non-judgmental ego-free minds.
 But most people live in a sea of their own instructions on how to get this or avoid that.
 They’re always wanting.
 Enlightened people don’t want.
-They Be.
+They Are, or they Be.
 And there’s nothing you could want that could ever be as good as Be-ing.
 Not even no-suffering.